TonyZhaoyu/blog_source/Blog/source/_posts/coding/c_coding/c-usage.md

 title: Techniques in C and compiler
 date: 2018-08-13 11:52:06
 categories:
-- [Coding, C, Malloc an array of pointers]
+- [Coding, C Knowledge Base, Malloc an array of pointers]
 ---

 #### **Malloc an array of pointers**